Institute, Wisconsin

-Institute is an unincorporated community on Highway 57 in the town of Sevastopol, Door County, Wisconsin.
+Institute is an unincorporated community on Highway 57 in the town of Sevastopol, Door County, Wisconsin, United States.

 Institute was named for a Roman Catholic boarding school that once stood there.

 Town Hall

 In 2009, a new town hall building on the south side of Institute was finished, located near the Sevastopol School District buildings and adjoining the Sevastopol Town Park.